 Many fruits will darken quickly once they are peeled and/or cut and will continue to darken even after the fruit is dried.
-This is due to the exposure of the natural enzymes in some fruits to air.
+This is due to the exposure of the natural enzymes in these fruits to air.
 There are several pretreatment options to prevent this discoloration.
-Pretreatment is not necessary but is recommended to prevent discoloration.
+Pretreatment is not necessary but is recommended to preserve color and texture of the dried fruit.
 Some people may detect a slight flavor change with pretreated fruit.
-See the Fruit Drying Guide on pages 6 and 7 to determine which fruits will benefit from pretreatment.
+See the Fruit Drying Guide on page 7 to determine which fruits will benefit from pretreatment.
 You may want to try the different options and see which you prefer: